adong/cdn-cache/README.md

 ## To Do

 * Firefox Extension
-* Support a other cache methods
+* Support other cache methods
 * More config options